 Step 7: Bottle and Store

 Put your fabulous new syrup into some swing-top bottles, mason jars, or these rad swing-top flasks and store them in the refrigerator.
-Use within 12 weeks, unless you added alcohol that is – which helps it last a bit longer.
-(I guess for some, the addition of liquor may make it go quicker! 😉)
+Use within about 12 weeks.
+That is, unless you added alcohol – which helps it last a bit longer.
+(I guess for some, the addition of liquor may make it go quicker! 😉) As long as your homemade elderberry syrup doesn’t develop mold, an off odor or flavor, it is likely still good and safe to consume after 12 weeks.

 Step 8: Enjoy Good Health!